Recycling what we can

 Plastics numbered 3, 4, 6 and 7 are not currently able to be recycled via our kerbside collections as these plastics are difficult to recycle and low in value.
 New Zealand does not have the required infrastructure to process large volumes of these onshore and there are limited opportunities in offshore markets.
 Other countries produce and use more of these plastic types and already saturate what has become a limited and controlled market for trade and recycling of these materials.

-There are some material programmes separate to Council collections which can collect and recycle amounts of these materials, for example, Soft Plastic Recycling.
+There are some material programmes separate to Council collections which can collect and recycle amounts of these materials, for example, Soft Plastics Recycling.
 Check these out online to find out more.